Have A Problem With Saving Money? You Are Not Alone

 This is another huge financial mistake.
 Procrastination can be very costly; for example, if you save RM100 per month for 25 years at an interest rate of 3% you will accumulate RM44,712.
 If you chose to start saving later, and you saved for 15 years instead, you would only have accumulated RM22,754.
 This is the advantage of compounding interest.
 And this is a really conservative example!

-6. Having wrong misconception of saving
+Having the wrong concept of saving

-Whenever there is a hike in petrol prices, we can see Malaysians queuing up at the petrol station to fill petrol the night before the price rise.
+In past years, whenever there is a hike in petrol prices, we can see Malaysians queuing up at the petrol station to fill petrol the night before the price rise.
 They somehow believe that they are saving money on petrol – which is a misconception altogether.

 That may just be enough for a plate of mixed rice with two dishes.
 Look for real ways to save instead of focusing on the petty things.